EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

 listing and use of any patents regarding Paxil, and any filings with the FDA regarding Paxil."
-GSK and the Commission resolved their differences over the inclusion or exclusion of thousands of documents, but because GSK declined to produce hundreds of others --- primarily on the ground that they were shielded by the attorneyclient privilege --- the Commission petitioned the district court to enforce the subpoena.
+GSK and the Commission resolved their differences over the inclusion or exclusion of thousands of documents, but because GSK declined to produce hundreds of others---primarily on the ground that they were shielded by the attorney-client privilege---the Commission petitioned the district court to enforce the subpoena.

 The parties then agreed upon a procedure for presenting their positions